Places of

 Noteworthy are also the

-frescoes made by Domenichino and Cavalier d'Arpino and an altarpiece by
+frescoes made by Domenichino and Cavalier d'Arpino and an

 Guido Reni.